LuxoftSDL/sdl_requirements/detailed_docs/SDL-HMI_API/OnStatusUpdate_TRS.md

 In case

-SDL is built with PROPRIETARY or EXTERNAL_PROPRIETARY flag

-and an app (App_1) registers in the first ign cycle from consented device (-> PTU is triggered)
+an app (App_1) registers in the first ign cycle from consented device (-> PTU is triggered)

 and PTU retry sequence is finished unsuccessfully with UPDATE_NEEDED status

 and another app (App_2) registers (-> new PTU trigger)

-PoliciesManager must
+SDL must

 - send SDL.OnStatusUpdate(UPDATE_NEEDED) to HMI
 - create PTSnaphot and run PTU